 Table of Contents

-If an association is electing to file Form 1120-H, U.S. Income Tax Return for Homeowners Associations, it should file for the extension on Form 7004 using the original form type assigned to the entity.
+If an association is electing to file Form 1120-H, U.S. Income Tax Return for Homeowners Association, it should file for an extension on Form 7004 using the original form type assigned to the entity.
 See the Instructions for Form 1120-H.

 Check the box on line 2 if you are requesting an extension of time to file for a foreign corporation that does not have an office or place of business in the United States.
-The entity should file Form 7004 by the due date of the return (the 15th day of the 6th month following the close of the tax year) to request the automatic 6-month extension.
+The entity must file Form 7004 by the due date of the return (the 15th day of the 6th month following the close of the tax year) to request an extension.

 This is applicable to corporations only.